 The Branding Strategy and Marking Plan (BS/MP) is required for successful applicants only.
 Note that because USAID's branding and marking requirements have cost implications, such costs must be included in the application budget even if the applicant does not submit its BS/MP with the application.
+Note all Title II modalities are subject to branding requirements, therefore all commodities, food vouchers, and cash transfers provided under Title II must be clearly identified with appropriate markings on the package, container, or printed material that accompanies the transfer.
 These rules do not apply to intergovernmental organizations.
 Special markings may be required in Feed the Future target countries.